autocore-ai/autocore_pcu_doc/docs/Sdk_feature_list.md

 /detection/lidar_detector/objects

 **Performance**
-With default parameter settings，using robosense32 LiDAR, the CPU usage of PCU is about 30-40%.
+With default parameter settings，using Robosense 32 LiDAR, the CPU usage of PCU is about 30-40%.

 #### Multi LiDAR Fusion

 **Function**
-Based on position relationship of different LiDARs, the input of 3 LiDARs are united to form one point cloud frame.
+Based on different position and orientation of all LiDARs, the input of all LiDARs are united to form one point cloud frame.

 **Interfaces**
 Input topic：
 /points_raw
 /ns1/rslidar1
 /ns2/rslidar2

 Output topic：
 /points_calibrated

 ---